Marembilia Water Pump Project – Mali

 People within proximity to the working pumps are more likely to take their drinking water from them, and avoid the unsafe sources.

-The community has begun preparing land for a single hectare community garden, to include a low-maintenance irrigation system, and has also expressed the need for a convenient and reliable method for watering the community’s livestock in the hot season, once the seasonal stream has dried.
+The community has begun preparing land for a single-hectare community garden, including a low-maintenance irrigation system, and has also expressed the need for a convenient and reliable method for watering the community’s livestock in the hot season, once the seasonal stream has dried.

 This project is to restore the pumps in the village to full functionality to provide for the potable water needs of the village, and to provide additional facilities for irrigation and tending to livestock.

 The project is multi-faceted: funds will be used to purchase (1) replacement parts for the inoperative Mark model bore-hole pumps, (2) a NAFASORO irrigation pump and its accessories for the women’s community garden, and (3) materials for constructing animal drinking troughs and a soak pit.

 The village has already opened the bore-hole pumps and determined the necessary parts for its repair.

 The Mark model pumps will also serve as the water-feed for garden irrigation with the NAFASORO pump and cattle watering during the hot season, when the seasonal stream can no longer sustain this demand.